TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 ],
 ) <kd_loss_shre_vs_ssmke>

-A glance at the comparison between the components of the knowledge distillation loss (KL-Divergence) when using a supervised teacher also shows that this approach suffers from the same problem as when using a self-supervised teacher (see @kd_loss_shre_vs_ssmke).
+A glance at the comparison between the components of the knowledge distillation loss when using a supervised teacher shows that this approach suffers from the same problem as the self-supervised teacher (see @kd_loss_shre_vs_ssmke).
 Here, the KL-Divergence for the image-to-image loss $cal(L)^v_"KD"$ is also consistently lower than for the text-to-image loss $cal(L)^w_"KD"$, and the loss components between both approaches (Transformer SHRe and S-SMKE) generally perform very similar.